 Notas de Paz is a children and youth orchestra, which uses music as an integral training for life.

 Notas de Paz’s mission is to build a peaceful environment through education and musical training.
 It is a children and youth orchestra, which uses music as an integral training for life, taking the children into a world of harmony and beauty, where they can find themselves as respectable human beings who are able to produce something as beautiful as a symphony.

-In the five years since its inception, and thanks to the love and passion of its founder, the organization has nearly 150 musical instruments (most purchased by Lilly herself), 140 students and 19 teachers.
-It is housed in a wonderful building in the outskirts of Bellavista, and the children come every day to study, rehearse, do their homework and receive a comprehensive education.
+In the years since its inception, and thanks to the love and passion of its founder, the organization has more than 150 musical instruments (most purchased by Lilly herself), 362 students and 29 teachers.
+The Foundation is still housed in a wonderful building in the outskirts of Bellavista, and the children come every day to study, rehearse, do their homework and receive a comprehensive education.

 Every Christmas Lilly enjoys taking all of them to her beautiful country house in Cali, where they swim in the pool, enjoy a barbecue, games, clowns, and receive gifts.
 The shared passion for music has served not only to rescue them from high risk, it has created a great family: that of Notas de Paz.